 Unfortunately, you’ll have to pay about S$23 if you get it in Singapore, from Tokyu Hands.

 5. Hygienic and So Easy-to-dispense

-One thing I love about SANA Namerakahonpo Plumping Eye Cream is how easy it is to use it.
+One thing I love about SANA Namerakahonpo Plumping Eye Cream is how easy it is to use.
 You don’t have to worry about the cream getting under your nails, unlike those that come in a tub.
 Neither do you have to worry about the cream getting contaminated by your finger.